OpenIPC/sbc-groundstations/README.md

 * __Auto extend root partition and rootfs.__ The root partition and rootfs will automatically `expand to the size specified in gs.conf->rootfs_reserved_space` on initial startup.
 * __exfat partition for video recordings.__ Automatically create an `exfat partition` using all remaining space during initial startup.
 The partition will be `mounted to /home/radxa/Videos` for storing video recordings, can get the record files through smb or insert the TF card into the computer.
 * __Sequentially increasing video file names.__ SBC has incorrect time without Internet, The gstreamer record video files name sequentially starting from 1000.mkv, Finally video files will be like this: `1000.mkv, 1001.mkv, etc.` PixelPilot record file name use template since this [commit](https://github.com/OpenIPC/PixelPilot_rk/commit/eab6c59e203c22c468a4ce99ff8461ec00d56fc3), Finally video files will be like record_%Y-%m-%d_%H-%M-%S.mp4.
-* __send stream over USB tethering and Ethernet__ Video and telemetry stream can send to other device over USB tethering or Ethernet, witch can be played with Android QGroundControl,PixelPilot etc. Notice: share stream using multicast by default, not working with windows QGroundControl.
+* __send stream over USB tethering and Ethernet.__ Video and telemetry stream can send to other device over USB tethering or Ethernet, witch can be played with Android QGroundControl,PixelPilot etc. Notice: share stream using multicast by default, not working with windows QGroundControl.
-* __Forward SBC port to IPC over wfb tun__ Forward SBC port 2222/8080 to IPC port 22/80 over wfb tun.
+* __Forward SBC port to IPC over wfb tun.__ Forward SBC port 2222/8080 to IPC port 22/80 over wfb tun.
-* __WFB channel scan__
+* __WFB channel scan.__
-* __Version in /etc/gs-release__
+* __Version in /etc/gs-release.__
 * __Auto build with github action.__